DerGuru/The-Resonant/New Chapters/Part3/P3-13_The_Night_Before.md

-## Ch.
+ï»¿## Ch.
 13 - The Night Before

 The chamber Malvek provided was perfect.

 Circular.
 Twenty meters across.
-Stone floor with embedded resonogram—the pattern Elyra had designed, etched permanently in conductive metal.
+Stone floor with embedded resonogramâ€”the pattern Elyra had designed, etched permanently in conductive metal.
 Suppression fields on standby, ready to activate if things went wrong.

 "This is better than I expected," Elyra said, examining the setup.
 "Your organization has resources."